-Our proof of concepts (several progressively refined prototypes) have performed impeccably during use in public festivals in the last two years.
-The loom accommodates five to six people of any age or physical ability (it accommodates wheelchairs) who collaborate in motions of giving and receiving.
+Proof of concepts have performed impeccably in public festivals, since 2017.
+The loom accommodates five to six people of any age or physical ability.
+It accommodates wheelchairs.
+Participants weave using motions of giving and receiving.
 But one person can use the loom just as easily.

 Materials for weaving are heavier and stronger than yarn, but easy to manipulate, even for children’s hands.
-We recycle materials for weaving as you will see on these pages.
+Many materials are recycled.

 - Mesa Prototyping Festival (November 2017)